torial/torial/README.md

 - 💞️ I’m *not currently* looking to collaborate
 - 📫 At gmail.com.

 I often like solving hard problems (hence my interest in ML and algorithms).
 I also enjoy refactoring existing code bases, optimizing performance, and starting projects from scratch.
+Many times in investigating complex performance issues in .Net and python, reducing the memory pressure for the garbage collector was a successful strategy -- this led me to look into alternative memory management strategies like that used by Rust and V.

 ## Projects